 Flu vaccine is offered at different sites around Broome County.
 Flu vaccine is given to persons at risk on a seasonal basis.
 The pneumococcal vaccine is given to persons 65 years of age and older at Flu Clinics and by appointment to those at risk.

 Sexually Transmitted Disease (STD) Clinic - 607.778.2839

 The Sexually Transmitted Disease (STD) Clinic is available to those people who are at risk or may have come in contact with one or more sexually transmitted diseases.
-There is no charge to Broome County residents for STD testing and treatment.
 A confidential interview by a professional staff member includes asking about the client's symptoms, their sexual activities and other information important to the diagnosis of their problem.

 HIV Counseling And Testing Services - 607.778.2839

 Clinical testing is the only way to determine if a person is infected with HIV.
 The Broome County Health Department uses rapid testing.
 This means that we have an HIV test result during your visit.
 Early diagnosis and treatment can improve the quality of life for a person with the virus.
 HIV testing is available through the STD Clinic but there are times set aside just for HIV testing with trained HIV test counselors.
 If anonymous testing is wanted, you may call 1.800.562.9423 to make an appointment for HIV testing at the Broome County Health Department, Southern Tier AIDS Program, or throughout the region.
 Specially trained staff can provide information and programs about HIV/AIDS to individuals and groups.